submariner-io/submariner-website/src/content/community/releases/_index.en.md

   [Kubernetes Multicluster Services API](https://github.com/kubernetes-sigs/mcs-api/) project.
 * Service Discovery now returns an endpoint's address from DNS queries if no specific host name is present to match the Kubernetes CoreDNS behavior.
+* Changes to Service Discovery's CoreDNS ClusterIP service are now applied on Submariner upgrade.

 ## v0.20.0 (March 3, 2025)